ilovin/lstm_ctc_ocr/README.md

 Notice that, different optimizer may lead to different resuilt.

 ---
-The accurary is about 85%~92%
+The accurary is about 85%~92% (training on 128k images)
 ![acc](https://i.loli.net/2017/07/17/596c6de6584f7.png)

 Read [this blog](https://ilovin.github.io/2017-04-06/tensorflow-lstm-ctc-ocr/) for more details and [this blog](http://ilovin.github.io/2017-04-23/tensorflow-lstm-ctc-input-output/) for how to